 While on campus for the Admission Interview, prospective students can meet with one of the staff members in the Office of Financial Aid to learn about VTS financial aid and to discuss their eligibility.
 The VTS Financial Aid Application and a signed copy of the most recent federal income tax return are due June 1 for entering students.
 Supporting forms and documentation are due prior to the disbursement of aid.
 Applications received after the deadline will be processed and awards made depending on the availability of funds; late applications result in reduced grant funding of $500 or more.
 Virginia Theological Seminary does not participate in federal Title IV student aid programs and therefore does NOT require the FAFSA to be completed.

-For returning students, the VTS Financial Aid Application, a signed copy of the most recent federal income tax return, and documentation of applying to three private/outside scholarship sources are due June 1.
+For returning students, the VTS Financial Aid Application and a signed copy of the most recent federal income tax return are due June 1.
 Applications received after the deadline will be reviewed but result in an offer of reduced grant funding of at least $500.
-Supporting documentation is due prior to the disbursement of aid.

 Disbursement of Awards